MomentaiChris26/nerdsparadise/README.md

 The 'add game' feature utilises multiple complex methods that takes the user's input, stores into a local variable and pushes those variables into an instance.
 Finally, the instance is stored into a global array where the other methods and modules can access and manipulate the data.

-Below is the checklist for the implementation of add game feature.
+Below is a checklist for the implementation of add game feature.

 ![add game checklist](assets/chris-tri-T1A2-6-add-game-feature-checklist.JPG)